mflowgen/mflowgen/README.md

     % make graph # <-- shows which steps are in the configured flow
     % make list  # <-- shows most things you can do

-Set up the interface to the ADK (see section below for details):
+The most important step is setting up your interface to the physical backend files (see section on ADK below for details):

     % cd $TOP
-    % mkdir adk && cd adk
+    % mkdir adk && cd adk # <-- make this directory anywhere
     % ln -s /path/to/stdcells.lib
     % ln -s /path/to/stdcells.lef
     % ln -s /path/to/stdcells.v
     (...)
-    % cd $TOP/build       # <-- point the build system to your ADK
-    (modify setup-adk.mk, set adk_dir as absolute path to $TOP/adk)
+    % cd $TOP/build       # v-- point the build system to your ADK (modify setup-adk.mk, set adk_dir as absolute path to $TOP/adk)

 Start with synthesis: